nicksarafa/DOCKER-NOTES/README.md

 - remove all dangling images

 `docker exec -it "EXAMPLE-ID-OF-RUNNING-CONTAINER" bash` // run `docker ps` to see a list of running containers, and `docker ps -a` to see a list of all containers, running, or static

+`docker exec -d EXAMPLE_DOCKER_ID bash -c "yarn start"` // run command against docker container as a background dameon (replace `-d` with `-it` to run as interactive shell)